Sinners Never Sleep: Release

-On 1 August 2011, Sinners Never Sleep was announced for release in two months' time, and its track listing and artwork were revealed.
+As part of the marketing, You Me at Six's website featured a timer that counted down across five days, and on 1 August 2011, Sinners Never Sleep was announced for release in two months' time, with its track listing and artwork being revealed.
 "Loverboy" was made available for streaming on 12 August 2011.
-A music video for "Loverboy" was released on 30 August 2011; it features each of the band members being manhandled police officers, cut with footage of them performing.
+Filming for the "Loverboy" music video was postponed due to the London riots, before ultimately commencing in August 2011.
+The video, directed by Tim Matthia, was released on 30 August 2011; it features each of the band members being manhandled police officers, cut with footage of them performing.
 The song was released as an extended play (EP) on 23 September with instrumental and acoustic versions of "Loverboy" and "Moon Child" as additional tracks.
 Sinners Never Sleep was released on 3 October 2011.
 It was accompanied by the behind-the-scenes documentary Bite My Tongue, which chronicles You Me at Six's history from their first practice session to the recording of Sinners Never Sleep.
+As they knew they were going to record in Los Angeles, they told their label about wishing to make a documentary, which was also directed by Matthia.
 The iTunes edition includes the bonus track "Takes One to Know One", and the video for "Loverboy" and Bite My Tongue.

 On 3 November 2011, "Little Death" was made available for free download.
 Three days later, a music video for "Bite My Tongue", which was filmed in New York the previous month, was released.
-It stars Franceschi in a control room pulling switches to simulate the other members, who are connected to wires, performing in another room.
+It was directed by Matthia; Franceschi thought of its concept, before showing it to the other members, eventually brainstorming the final version with Matthia.
+They filmed it in the US on the basis that they thought the filming process in general was better in the States than in the UK.
+The video stars Franceschi in a control room pulling switches to simulate the other members, who are connected to wires, performing in another room.
 Sykes is then seen in the control room with Franceschi, who is now connected by wires, joining his bandmates in the other room.

-"Bite my Tongue" was released as a single on 2 December 2011 with "Brother" as an additional track.
+"Bite my Tongue" was released as a single on 2 December 2011, with "Brother" and "Moonchild", both of which dated to the Hold Me Down era, as its B-sides.

 To coincide with a US tour, Sinners Never Sleep was released in the US on 24 January 2012.
 According to Franceschi, by having the US release follow its original UK release, Virgin Records had more time to promote it.
 Franceschi later recounted that they "never met fucking anyone from the label, or received any support [for the album in the US] at all," bar one member of staff that would personally give them stock to sell while touring as the label "had not even thought make sure of that, which obviously made no sense whatsoever".
 On 5 March 2012, a music video for "No One Does It Better" was released.
 It opens with the band and their partners riding in a car as it pulls into an abandoned gas station.
 Franceschi is seen singing the track while the others are exploring the area.
 The song was released as a single on 6 April 2012 with an acoustic version as an additional track.
 A live video for "Reckless" composed of tour footage was released on 6 September 2012.
 The track was released as a single on 22 October 2012.